Here are some frequently asked questions from callers looking for a mobile urgent care doctor, and some answers we hope will help:

 - Windermere area 34786

 If you’re only a few miles from the above coverage areas, please call or text us at 407-238-2000.
-Depending on distance, demand, schedule, and other factors, we may be able to accommodate you.
-Although there may be an additional charge (for the extra driving time), which would be discussed up front, before scheduling the visit.
+Depending on distance, demand, schedule, and other factors, we may be able to accommodate, although there may be an additional charge for the extra driving time, which would be discussed up front before scheduling the visit.

 What is your waiting room like, and how long do I have to wait to see a doctor?

-We don’t have a waiting room.
-As traveling physicians, we come to your hotel.
-Physician Room Service wants to save you the stressful trip through traffic to an unfamiliar clinic or hospital ER waiting room full of impatient and unhappy patients.
-In most cases, while you relax in the safety and convenience of your hotel room or vcation rental, one of our traveling physicians can be there within an hour or two from the time of request.
+Our Physician Room Service doesn’t have a waiting room, because our mobile medical doctors come directly to your hotel room or vacation home.
+So you don’t have to waste valuable time in stressful traffic or crowded waiting rooms at an unfamiliar clinic or hospital ER.
+In most cases, while you relax in the safety and convenience of your hotel room or vacation home, one of our mobile doctors can be there within an hour or two from the time of request.
 In some cases, it may take a little longer, depending on location, demand, staffing, etc. Or, if you prefer, we can schedule a visit at a time otherwise more convenient for you or your family.

 What kind of doctor would we see?